- Mission, Vision, Strategic Directions and Values

 - Keep doors and windows locked and remain aware of your surroundings; never hitchhike

-- Each campus has informational brochures available describing how one may reduce the risk of sexual assault; campus programs designed to provide instruction on defensive skills are conducted from time to time; check the College's Public Safety home page for details.
+- Each campus has informational brochures available describing how one may reduce the risk of sexual assault; campus programs designed to provide instruction on defensive skills are conducted from time to time.

 Delaware Technical Community College strives to make your educational environment safe.
 The college recognizes that individual conduct while on campus significantly impacts the quality of campus life.
 Delaware Tech recognizes sexual misconduct of any kind as a socially irresponsible behavior which violates the rights of other individuals.
 Student Services provides informational brochures as part of a program to enlighten everyone on how to avoid or prevent a sexual assault and also what to do should one occur.
 You can find these brochures at the Student Services Center and throughout campus where each of the Public Safety information bulletin boards are located.